Minnesota Court Records

 What is a Search Warrant in Minnesota?

-Per Minnesota Statutes § 626.05 (Subd.1), a search warrant is a formal document released by a judge or magistrate that permits law enforcement to search a designated location or premises to seize evidence relevant to a criminal investigation.
+A Minnesota search warrant is an official writ released by a judge or magistrate that permits law enforcement to search a designated location or premises to seize evidence relevant to a criminal investigation.
 A search warrant ensures that searches are conducted lawfully and per the Fourth Amendment of the United States Constitution, which safeguards individuals from unreasonable searches and seizures.
+Search warrants are also issued in line with Minnesota Statutes § 626.05 (Subd 1),

 To obtain a search warrant in Minnesota, law enforcement officers must demonstrate to the issuing judge or magistrate that probable cause exists to believe that evidence of a crime is located at a specified place.
 This typically involves submitting an affidavit or statement outlining the facts and circumstances supporting the need for the search.
 The affidavit must provide sufficient details to establish probable cause, such as witness statements, physical evidence, or other credible information.